micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 ## Create a config profile

-Create a specific configuration from scratch can be a challenging task, so we're going to start from an already existing one and modify it to our new application.
+Create a specific configuration from scratch can be a challenging task, so we're going to start from an already existing one and modify it for our new application.

 Execute the next command:
 ```bash